unzerdev/prestashop/README.md

 ## Installation out of github

+1. To install the plugin go to <a href="https://docs.unzer.com/plugins/#PrestaShop" target="_blank">Unzer Docs</a> and follow our guide.
-1. Upload the plugin files into the `modules/unzerpayment` folder in your PrestaShop installation.
+2. Upload the plugin files into the `modules/unzerpayment` folder in your PrestaShop installation.
-2. Switch to admin and install the plugin using the PrestaShop plugin manager and configure it as you need.
+3. Switch to admin and install the plugin using the PrestaShop plugin manager and configure it as you need.

 ## Changelog

+# v1.0.2
+* Updated readme.io file

 # v1.0.1
 * Improvement automatic webhook registration after credentials update